Art-Sells/Arells/Build-Notes.md

 **If initial Bitcoin amount is less than USDC amount, then "buy" equivalent BTC before exporting so for example: You start with 0.00121 BTC worth $200 when Bitcoin is at $60,000.
 To maintain the same value ($205), when the price of Bitcoin falls to $10,000, you buy Bitcoin using your $205 in USDC.
 At $10,000 per Bitcoin, you would get: $205 / $10,000 = 0.0205 BTC.**

 ### Testing
-- Create a separate HPMarchitecture (take from prior HPMarchitecture in main before v1 launch merge from test) for the concept (for demonstration purposes)
 - Add function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS)
-- TARGET_USD_BALANCE in MASS apis need to be adjusted, maybe create a shortfall of if it's less than $.005, then fund it until it hits $.01?
 - Create New Export Wallet Address for Selling and Exporting USDC/CBBTC
-- supplicateUSDtoWBTC (with holdMASS function revoked)
-- - If holdMASS is true for all vatopGroups, then start internal countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date? (only if all supplicateWBTCtoUSDCs are true then start time)… Update every 24~ hours.
-- Export Test (similar to sell except (Combines the acVactTaa and acVactDas and subtracts from the group with the lowest cpVatop first))
-- - Ensure the “if changes supplicate” logic accounts only for changes from 0, not from number changes if cVactTaa changes from .03 to .02 or the Da, still activate (from selling)
-- Ensure that vatopGroups delete if cVact <= $0.01 and if acVactTas && aBTC = 0, then delete a vatopGroup (do not add a VatopGroup)
-- 3%-0.1% export (selling) fee?
 - **fix Selling Discrepancy Issue (VERY IMPORTANT)**
-- - if (cVactDa > 0.00) take Dollar difference from cpVact - bitcoinPrice and ensure this USDC amount is used to bridge to BTC and that amount it added to BTC address before exporting out (figure out how to ensure aBTC doesn't update from BTC since we'll be adding more BTC before exporting)
 - Sell Test (HPMContext)
 - - (start here first since taking from highest HPAP) if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
 Then initiate sellWBTC"Function"(from Smart Contract).
 - - (if acVactTaa <= 0.00000, then else here) if acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
 Then initiate sellUSDC"Function"(from Smart Contract).